• Skip to primary navigation

 If you are making an entire zoo full of different animals and are using confectionery coating/candy melts, you might want to consider using an electric skillet to keep small bowls of colored candy coating melted.
 For detailed instructions, see my Chocolate Making Tips page.

-Decorate your pretzels using modeling chocolate or assorted candy.
-You can either pinch off pieces of the modeling chocolate or candy and shape them into ears, spots, manes, noses, trunks, etc. or roll the modeling chocolate or candy out using a rolling pin then cut using small metal cutters or kitchen shears.
 I did a combination of the techniques.
-Then use melted chocolate as "glue" to attach the candy to the chocolate dipped pretzels.
+Then use melted chocolate as "glue" to attach the candy to the chocolate-dipped pretzels.
 You can use corn syrup to attach pieces of modeling chocolate to other pieces of modeling chocolate, like when adding the nose to the lion's face.

-dip pretzel rod in grey
+dip the pretzel rod in grey candy melts

 2 black edible pearls - eyes